Koushikphy/CheatSheets/Linux/compression.md

 * If you want the best compression/ smallest file size and have enough RAM and processor available use `xz`

 ---
 ## Compress folder/directory
-Usually linux folder compression is done by first archiving the folder in a file, usually by `tar` then using a compression utility on it.
+Using `tar`:
+`tar` by itself only archive multiple files or folder into one single file and doesn't compress anything.
+Then other compression utilities are used to compress the file.
 Gnu `tar` can handle this whole process on its own.
 ```bash
 tar -zcvf archive.tar.gz sample-folder
 ```